C/AL Conditional Statements

 If there are many or long expressions, THEN should be on a new line and be aligned with IF.

-When you write IF expressions with THEN and ELSE parts, write them so that the THEN result is more probable than the ELSE one.
+When you write IF expressions with THEN and ELSE parts, write them so that the THEN consequence is more probable than the ELSE one.

 If the last statement in the THEN part of an IF-THEN-ELSE statement is an EXIT or an ERROR, do not continue with an ELSE statement.